Have dry skin? Curel Foaming Wash gives you 6 reasons to love it (REVIEW)

 2. Curel Foaming Wash cleanses well

-Unlike some moisturizing cleansers that can leave a film on the face (think Cetaphil), Curel Foaming Wash doesn’t.
+Unlike some moisturising cleansers that can leave a film on the face (think Cetaphil), Curel Foaming Wash doesn’t.
 You’ll know instinctively when the cleansing process is over because the skin will be free of any slippery residue.

 > RELATED: Why I would use Cetaphil Gentle Skin Cleanser only in the morning